 Plan Your Transportation

 If you are driving in for the day from a suburban hotel, remember that the French Quarter during Mardi Gras weekend is closed to vehicular traffic.
 Only French Quarter residents and hotel guests with special parking passes can get by the police barricades.
 Off-site commercial parking lots are expensive and fill up fast, so get there early!
-Make sure you know how far away your hotel will be, and remember: taxicabs are more difficult to find at this time of year.
+Make sure you know how far away your hotel will be and remember: There are surcharges with rideshares and taxicabs are more difficult to find at this time of year.

 It is a good idea to get a map of the city and study the areas you'll be visiting.
 New Orleans is a "checkerboard city" - safe neighborhoods can be within blocks of unsafe areas.
 Your hotel concierge or front desk can help you with route times, traffic and parking.